mongodb/docs-realm/source/includes/realm-database.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use {+client-database+} to store data persistently on disk, or
 ephemerally in memory.
-This can be useful in situations where you don't
+Ephemeral {+realm+}s can be useful in situations
-need to persist data between application instances, such as when a user
+where you don't need to persist data between application instances, such
-works in a temporary workspace.
+as when a user works in a temporary workspace.

 Realm Sync
 ----------